damesek/intellij-idea-spring-boot-repl-plugin/sb-repl-bridge/README.md

 ## 📤 Publishing Notes

 A complete Sonatype Central Portal setup (GPG + `central-publishing-maven-plugin`) is already present in the `pom.xml`.
-Reuse the same Maven settings you used for `spring-boot-clojure-repl` to sign and push the `0.5.x` artifacts in sync with each sb-repl release.
+Reuse the same Maven settings you used for `spring-boot-clojure-repl` to sign and push the `0.7.x` artifacts in sync with each sb-repl release.

 ## 🛣 Next Steps

-* Publish `sb-repl-bridge` together with `sb-repl` `0.5.x` releases so Spring apps consume a stable dependency instead of copying helper classes.
+* Publish `sb-repl-bridge` together with `sb-repl` `0.7.x` releases so Spring apps consume a stable dependency instead of copying helper classes.
-* Optionally add a `sb-repl-agent` artifact that exposes the dev runtime JAR via Maven Central, allowing IDE tooling to resolve it without manual file pickers.
+* Publish/update the `sb-repl-agent` artifact that exposes the dev runtime JAR via Maven Central, allowing IDE tooling to resolve it without manual file pickers.

 ## 💽 SnapshotHelper